aniketbankapur02/aniketbankapur02/README.md

 - 👋 Hi, I’m @aniketbankapur02
 - 👀 I’m interested in design code deploy
-- 🌱 I’m currently learning ...full stack
+- 🌱 I’m currently learning Java stack
 - 💞️ I’m looking to collaborate on .
-- 📫 How to reach me ...
+- 📫 How to reach me aniketbankapur@gmail.com
 - 😄 love to understand codebases and debug code:
 - ⚡ Fun fact: ...